vmray/ms-defender-azure/README.md

   8. The Azure function app `VMRayDefender` post the results as a note within the relevant defender alert.
   9. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that may use them for automatically alerting or blocking.

 **Important**: This solution can only analyze files quarantined by Defender Antivirus or flagged by Defender EDR.
 It cannot access files that were removed or blocked outright.
-On the endpoint, Windows Security > Protection History shows if a threat was blocked (removed or restricted) or quarantined.
+It also use Local Admin rights to send files from quarantine.

-To improve alert enrichment, set the remediation action to "Quarantine: Moves files to quarantine" for all threat levels via Intune or Group Policy.
+To improve alert enrichment:
+- set the remediation actions to "Quarantine: Moves files to quarantine" for all threat levels via Intune or Group Policy.
 Note: Some threats may still be blocked by other mechanisms (e.g., EDR in block mode, active threat blocking).
+- set “Disable Local Admin Merge” to "Enable Local Admin Merge (Default)".
+Alternatively, contact us for a workaround.

 ![solution_overview](Images/solution_overview.png)